carmelosammarco/tool4NC/README.md

 ```

 ### I have a folder with a month of data divided in daily files.
-These files are downloaded from the same dataset (which contains just one depth information).
-I would like to concatenate all the daily files in a montly one.
-I also would like realise an animated plot showing the variation of a variable in fuction of the time:
+These files are downloaded from the same dataset and I would like to concatenate all the daily files in a montly one:

 ```
 from tool4nc import concatnc, plotintime

 Input_DIR = 'the/directory/where/you/store/the/daily/file'
-Out_DIR = 'the/directory/you/want/to/output/the/results'
-Variable_name = "name-variable-to-investigate"
-frame_for_second = 9

 concatnc (Input_DIR) #it will generate the concatenated.nc file

-plotintime ("path_to/concatenated.nc", Variable_name, Out_DIR, frame_for_second) #This function produces both an animated .gif and an .mp4 video

 ```